top of page

 Conclusion

 As I mentioned, I hope these words can be of help to someone.
-If you are currently on a NICU journey with your baby, I hope something I have written can make things at least somewhat easier.
+If you are currently on a NICU journey with your baby, I hope that something I have written can make things at least somewhat easier for you.
 If you have had a child in the NICU and are having difficulty processing the trauma (as I certainly am), I hope something here can help you put into words what you are feeling.
-Also, to anyone reading, what did you learn or are you leaning in the NICU?
+Also, to anyone reading, NICU lessons did you learn?
 Feel free to leave a comment.
 I would love to know what the NICU taught you.
 Thank you.

 Comments